-Note that by putting a CRL distribution URL in the root CA certificate implies that it will never change during the lifetime of the root CA certificate, so if you do include it here, make sure the URL will be stable over the next 5-20 years.
+Note that by putting a CRL distribution URL in the root CA certificate implies that it will never change during the lifetime of the root CA certificate, so if included here, one SHOULD make sure the URL will be stable over the next 5-20 years.

-3 End-entity certificates
+3. End-entity certificates